TL;DR

 Final Word

-Want the easiest way to collect listener stories?
-Whatayarn gives you branded pages, max audio duration controls, a sign-in or anonymous toggle, SEO-friendly metadata, multiple pages per account, and MP3s delivered to your inbox.
+Want the easiest way to collect listener stories? whatayarn gives you branded pages, max audio duration controls, a sign-in or anonymous toggle, SEO-friendly metadata, multiple pages per account, and MP3s delivered to your inbox.